Delayed growth is poor or abnormally slow height or weight gains in a child younger than age 5. This may just be normal, and the child may outgrow it.

 - Is the infant fed by breast or bottle?

-- If the baby is breast fed, what medications does the mother take?
+- If the baby is breast fed, what medicines does the mother take?

 - If bottle-fed, what kind of formula is used?
 How is the formula mixed?

-- What medications or supplements does the child take?
+- What medicines or supplements does the child take?

 - How tall are the child's biological parents?
 How much do they weigh?